Titus Welliver

 Titus B. Welliver (born March 12, 1962) is an American actor.
-He is best known for his portrayals of the Man in Black in Lost, Silas Adams in Deadwood, Jimmy O'Phelan in Sons of Anarchy, and the title role in the television series Bosch and Bosch: Legacy.
+He is best known for his portrayals of the Man in Black in Lost (2009–2010), Silas Adams in Deadwood (2004–2006), Jimmy O'Phelan in Sons of Anarchy (2009–2010), and Harry Bosch in the television series Bosch (2014–2021), Bosch: Legacy (2022–2025) and Ballard (2025–).
 He is also known for his collaborations with Ben Affleck, starring in his films Gone Baby Gone (2007), The Town (2010), Argo (2012), and Live by Night (2016).

 Early life

 Titus Welliver was born March 12, 1962 in New Haven, Connecticut, and was raised in Philadelphia and New York City, surrounded by poets and painters.
 His father, Neil Welliver, was a well-known American landscape painter who was a professor of fine art at Yale University before becoming dean of the University of Pennsylvania's Graduate School of Fine Art.
 His mother, Norma Cripps, was a fashion illustrator.
 Titus moved to New York in 1980 to learn his craft.
 He studied drama at New York University in the early 1980s before his film and television career began.
 He enrolled in classes at New York's HB Acting Studios while attending New York University.
 To support himself, he held a variety of jobs including bartender and construction worker.